Paradeluxe/Praasper/README.md

 # How to use

 The default model is `large-v3-turbo`.

+>I personally recommend to use the SOTA model as time isn't a really big problem for offline processing.

 ```python
 import praasper